past3ll3/emailFinder/README.md

 ## Improvement

 - [ ] Filter final list to remove wrong input
 - [ ] Speed, add multithreading when a file as an input
+- [ ] Avoid bot detection

 ## Demo